alexmic/alexmic.github.com/_posts/2012-09-06-a-tale-of-hacking-in-cyprus.md

 ---
 layout: post
-title: 'Hack Cyprus 2012: A tale of hacking in Cyprus.'
+title: "Hack Cyprus 2012: A tale of hacking in Cyprus."
-draft: false
+tldr: "Hack Cyprus 2012 was the first ever hackathon in Cyprus.
+Here are some lessons learned from organizing it."
+published: true
 ---

-<h2>Hack Cyprus 2012 was the first ever hackathon in Cyprus.
-Here are some lessons learned from organizing it.</h2>

 <img style="margin-bottom:1.5em" src="/images/posts/staticmap.png"/>